kouragita/myjamii-store/README.md

 7. Routing: Utilizes React Router for seamless navigation between different views.

 This application demonstrates a full-featured e-commerce solution, showcasing React's capabilities in building interactive and dynamic web applications.
+## Technologies Used

+- React.js
+- React Router for navigation
+- Axios for API requests
+- CSS for styling (with inline styles for components)
+- React Icons for UI icons
 ## Installation and Setup

 1. Clone the repository: